knative/community/ROLES.md

 - Recognized in the project as an active participant

 - Recognized as having expertise in the group’s subject matter

-Additional requirements for leads of a new working group:

 ### Responsibilities and privileges